 - No wide text

 Here are some of the ways I use Capti Voice Narrator in the classroom:

 - Listening to written lectures for English class

 - Completing online readings

 - Checking documents I wrote for spelling or phrasing errors

 How my professors have reacted

-One of my professors overheard me using the app earlier today and seemed very interested in the ability to import web articles, as well as copy and paste text.
-They told me that this would be helpful for reading articles on the Metro (read more about accessibility features for DC Metro cars here), or checking email without having to look at the screen very much.
-They thought the app was awesome, and a great way to reduce screen time.
-Read my related post on simplifying reading with technology here.
+One of my professors overheard me using the app earlier today.
+They seemed very interested in the ability to import web articles, as well as copy and paste text.
+They told me that this would be helpful for reading articles on the Metro or checking email eyes-free.
+Overall, they thought the app was awesome, and a great way to reduce screen time.

 Capti Voice Narrator is a great app that incorporates universal design, so that people of all abilities can easily use the app.
 Whether you have a disability like vision impairment or dyslexia, have an auditory learning style, or just want to read without looking at the screen, Capti Voice Narrator can help.